-The Water Board's investment in capital assets as of June 30, 2016 amounts to \$65.2 million (net of accumulated depreciation).
+The Water Board's investment in capital assets as of June 30, 2017 amounts to \$64.4 million (net of accumulated depreciation).
 This investment in capital assets includes land, structures, mains, services, meters, furniture & fixtures, and various other equipment for transportation, shop, lab, and communication.
-The total increase in the Water Board's investment in capital assets for the current fiscal year was \$1.6 million or 2.5%.
+The total decrease in the Water Board's investment in capital assets for the current fiscal year was \$0.7 million or 1.2% because a large project will be completed in 2018.